-Addiction clinics that serve military personnel, veterans, and their family members who are Tricare beneficiaries are at risk for being targeted in federal health care fraud investigations.
+Addiction clinics that serve military personnel, veterans, and their family members who are Tricare beneficiaries are at risk of being targeted in federal healthcare fraud investigations.
 In just one of many recent examples, on March 14, 2019, the U.S. Department of Justice (DOJ) announced that a physician hired to serve as the Medical Director of an addiction clinic in Florida was sentenced to 30 months in prison for his role in the unlawful distribution of opioids, barbiturates, and benzodiazepines.
-The clinic’s owners had previously pled guilty to crimes including conspiracy to commit health care fraud and willfully concealing a scheme involving a health care benefit program, and they are currently serving prison sentences of 78 months and 30 months, respectively.
+The clinic’s owners had previously pled guilty to crimes including conspiracy to commit healthcare fraud and willfully concealing a scheme involving a healthcare benefit program, and they are currently serving prison sentences of 78 months and 30 months, respectively.

 Like Medicare and Medicaid, Tricare is governed by a stringent and complex set of regulations, and addiction clinics that violate these regulations can face prosecution under a variety of civil and criminal federal statutes.
 Clinic owners can face prosecution for drug diversion and other violations of the Controlled Substances Act (CSA) as well, and these violations can trigger additional charges for Tricare fraud and other related federal crimes.

 Types of Substance Abuse Treatments Covered Under Tricare